-7.2.3 Applicable standards and guidance
+6.2.2 Applicable standards and guidance

-The benefits of autonomous vehicles (AVs) are widely acknowledged but there are concerns about the extent of these benefits and AV risks and unintended consequences.
+The benefits of CAVs are widely acknowledged, but there are concerns about the extent of these benefits and AV risks and unintended consequences.
 That is the reason specific standards and guidance have been created and agreed to address issues related to privacy and cybersecurity.
 The most important standards are described next:

-- SAE (Society of Automotive Engineers) guidance J3061 [10] (Cybersecurity guidebook for cyber-physical vehicle systems) and J3101[11] (Requirements for hardware protected security for ground vehicle applications), along with numerous ISO standards relating to identity management, authentication, securing information technology systems and privacy all form the base on which to build the operational framework for securing automated driving systems. - The US Department of Transport's National Highway Traffic Safety Administration (NHTSA) has also issued guidance on cybersecurity best practices for vehicles, which builds on SAE and other recommendations [12]. - NHTSA has adopted a multi-faceted research approach that leverages the National Institute of Standards and Technology Cybersecurity Framework (NIST) [13] and encourages industry to adopt practices that improve the cybersecurity posture of their vehicles in the United States.
+SAE guidance J3061 [10] (Cybersecurity guidebook for cyber-physical vehicle systems) and J3101[11] (Requirements for hardware protected security for ground vehicle applications), along with numerous ISO standards relating to identity management, authentication, securing information technology systems and privacy all form the base on which to build the operational framework for securing automated driving systems.

+- The US National Highway Traffic Safety Administration (NHTSA) has also issued guidance on cybersecurity best practices for vehicles, which builds on SAE and other recommendations [12]. - NHTSA has adopted a multi-faceted research approach that leverages the National Institute of Standards and Technology (NIST) [13] and encourages industry to adopt practices that improve the cybersecurity posture of their vehicles in the United States.
 NHTSA's goal is to collaborate with the automotive industry to proactively address vehicle cybersecurity challenges, and to continuously seek methods to mitigate associated safety risks.
 NHTSA promotes a multi-layered approach to cybersecurity by focusing on a vehicle's entry points, both wireless and wired, which could be potentially vulnerable to a cyberattack.
 A layered approach to vehicle cybersecurity reduces the possibility of a successful vehicle cyber-attack, and mitigates the potential consequences of a successful intrusion.
-A comprehensive and systematic approach to developing layered cybersecurity protections for vehicles includes the following: - A risk-based prioritized identification and protection process for safety-critical vehicle control systems;
+A comprehensive and systematic approach to developing layered cybersecurity protections for vehicles includes the following:

-- Timely detection and rapid response to potential vehicle cybersecurity incidents on America's roads; - Architectures, methods, and measures that design-in cyber resiliency and facilitate rapid recovery from incidents when they occur; and - Methods for effective intelligence and information sharing across the industry to facilitate quick adoption of industry-wide lessons learned.
-NHTSA encouraged the formation of Auto-ISAC (Information Sharing & Analysis Center).
-The automotive industry established the Auto ISAC in late 2015 and it became fully operational on January 19, 2016. - Auto-ISAC, an industry environment emphasizing cybersecurity awareness and collaboration across the automotive industry. - The automotive industry should follow the NIST documented Cybersecurity Framework, which is structured around the five principal functions "Identify, Protect, Detect, Respond, and Recover," to build a comprehensive and systematic approach to developing layered cybersecurity protections for vehicles.
-This approach should: - Be built upon risk-based prioritized identification and protection of safety-critical vehicle control systems and personally identifiable information; - Provide for timely detection and rapid response to potential vehicle cybersecurity incidents in the field; - Design-in methods and measures to facilitate rapid recovery from incidents when they occur; and - Institutionalize methods for accelerated adoption of lessons learned across the industry through effective information sharing, such as through participation in the Auto ISAC. - The SPY Car Act was also introduced to enhance controls on cybersecurity and privacy to all vehicles.
-According to this law, critical and noncritical software systems in every vehicle must be separated, and all vehicles will be evaluated using best practices.
+- Timely detection and rapid response to potential vehicle cybersecurity incidents on America's roads; - Architectures, methods, and measures that design-in cyber resiliency and facilitate rapid recovery from incidents when they occur; - Methods for effective intelligence and information sharing across the industry to facilitate quick adoption of industry-wide lessons learned.
+NHTSA encouraged the formation of AutoISAC (Information Sharing & Analysis Center).
+The automotive industry established the AutoISAC in late 2015, and it became fully operational on January 19, 2016. - AutoISAC, an industry environment emphasizing cybersecurity awareness and collaboration across the automotive industry. - The automotive industry should follow the NIST documented cybersecurity framework, which is structured around the five principal functions 'Identify, Protect, Detect, Respond, and Recover' to build a comprehensive and systematic approach to developing layered cybersecurity protections for vehicles.
+This approach should: - Be built upon risk-based prioritized identification and protection of safety-critical vehicle control systems and personally identifiable information; - Provide for timely detection and rapid response to potential vehicle cybersecurity incidents in the field; - Design-in methods and measures to facilitate rapid recovery from incidents when they occur; and - Institutionalize methods for accelerated adoption of lessons learned across the industry through effective information sharing, such as through participation in the AutoISAC. - The SPY Car Act was also introduced to enhance controls on cybersecurity and privacy to all vehicles.
+According to this law, critical and non-critical software systems in every vehicle must be separated, and all vehicles will be evaluated using best practices.
 It introduces specifications to ensure the security of collected information in vehicle electronic systems while the data is on the vehicle, in transit from the vehicle to a different location or in any off-board storage.

-7.2.4 Comprehensive cybersecurity frameworks for automated driving worldwide
+6.2.3 Comprehensive cybersecurity frameworks for automated driving worldwide